 your application to be refactored to use asynchronous events, perhaps through

-emscripten_set_main_loop() or Asyncify.
+emscripten_set_main_loop() or ASYNCIFY.

 The Emscripten implementation for the pthreads API should follow the POSIX standard closely, but some behavioral differences do exist:

-When the linker flag
+Use the linker flag

 The Emscripten implementation does not support POSIX signals, which are sometimes used in conjunction with pthreads.
 This is because it is not possible to send signals to web workers and pre-empt their execution.
 The only exception to this is pthread_kill() which can be used as normal to forcibly terminate a running thread.